-Ann Aguirre’s VANGAURD, to Oceano (Mexico), by Sandra Bruna Literary Agency, on behalf of Taryn Fagerness Agency and Laura Bradford of Bradford Literary Agency.
+Erin McCarthy’s STRIPPED DOWN and STRIP SEARCH, to Mondadori (Italy), in a two-book deal, by Federica Graceffa at The Italian Agency, on behalf of Taryn Fagerness Agency and Laura Bradford at Bradford Literary Agency.

-Jenn Bennett’s STARRY EYES and SERIOUS MOONLIGHT, to IUVI (Poland), in a two-book deal, by Justyna Pelaska at Graal, on behalf of Taryn Fagerness Agency and Laura Bradford at Bradford Literary Agency.
+Katie Henry’s HERETICS ANONYMOUS, to Helion (Poland), by Justyna Pelaska at Graal, on behalf of Taryn Fagerness Agency and Sarah LaPolla at Bradford Literary Agency.

 Mike Allegra’s SCAMPERS THINKS LIKE A SCIENTIST (illustrations by Elizabeth Zechel) has won the 2020 Teacher’s Choice Awards for Children’s Books!

 Keep your eyes out to see the book included in the January/April 2020 edition of Learning magazine.

 Author of IN SEARCH OF POWDER and THE BATTLE FOR PARADISE Jeremy Evans’s SEE YOU TOMORROW, about Marco Siffredi, the first person to snowboard Mount Everest in 2001, and his disappearance as he descended Everest from the Hornbein Couloir; using never-before-granted interviews with family and friends, the author aims to solve Everest’s last great mystery, exploring Marco’s single-minded pursuit of a dream and his love of freedom and adventure, to David Legere at Globe Pequot, in a nice deal, for publication in 2021, by Jennifer Chen Tran at Bradford Literary Agency (world English).